Nuclear structure: Introduction to the shell concept

 Systematic measurements of the binding energy of atomic nuclei show systematic deviations with respect to those estimated from the liquid drop model.
 In particular, some nuclei having certain values for the number of protons and/or neutrons are bound more tightly together than predicted by the liquid drop model.
 These nuclei are called singly/doubly magic.
 This observation led scientists to assume the existence of a shell structure of nucleons (protons and neutrons) within the nucleus, like that of electrons within atoms.

 Indeed, nucleons are quantum objects.
 Strictly speaking, one should not speak of energies of individual nucleons, because they are all correlated with each other.
 However, as an approximation one may envision an average nucleus, within which nucleons propagate individually.
 Owing to their quantum character, they may only occupy discrete energy levels.
 These levels are by no means uniformly distributed; some intervals of energy are crowded, and some are empty, generating a gap in possible energies.
 A shell is such a set of levels separated from the other ones by a wide empty gap.

 The energy levels are found by solving the Schrödinger equation for a single nucleon moving in the average potential generated by all other nucleons.
 Each level may be occupied by a nucleon, or empty.
 Some levels accommodate several different quantum states with the same energy; they are said to be degenerate.
-This occurs in particular if the average nucleus has some symmetry.
+This occurs in particular if the average nucleus exhibits a certain symmetry, like a spherical shape.